papy1974/readme_generator/README.md

 ```
 ## Usage

 Need to install access control allow to run the app. here is the project link : https://jepps2020.github.io/Project_1GWU/.
-Once the is launched in browser, click begin, next the birds number, the websites will pop up with birds in your location and click on arrrow to here the bird sounds
+Once the is launched in browser, click begin, next the birds number, the websites will pop up with birds in your location and click on arrrow to here the bird sounds.

 The project demo can be seen in the following link:https://drive.google.com/file/d/1-OhuydFSQz0FUWi2ox4AoIPYrPDQomRD/view

 ## License